nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw47loc/releaseNotes/topics/bluetooth_le_host_stack_and_applications.md

 -   Encrypted Advertising Data \(EAD\)
 -   Intrusion Detection System \(IDS\) - Experimental feature

-    **Note:** The CDE algorithm is an experimental feature intended only for testing purposes.
+    **Note:** The CDE(Complex-domain Distance Estimation) algorithm is an experimental feature intended only for testing purposes.
 It is not maintained and must not be included in production environments.

 **Parent topic:**[Wireless connectivity middleware overview](../topics/wireless_connectivity_middleware_overview.md)